emmericp/Perfy/README.md

 ./bin/lua-language-server <path to perfy>/Instrumentation/Main.lua <path to wow-addons>/*/*.toc
 ```

-You don't have to add it to every AddOn, it's perfectly fine to only instrument the AddOn you are interested in.
+You don't have to add it to every AddOn, it's perfectly fine to only instrument the AddOns you are interested in.
-But note that shared libraries are only instanced by one AddOn depending on them, so they may be missing from the traces if the used instance is not instrumented.
+But note that shared libraries are only instanced by one AddOn even if multiple AddOns are trying to load them, so they may be missing from the traces if the used instance is not instrumented.
-If uninstrumented AddOns use shared libraries from instrumented AddOns there may be large unexplained self-times of functions if the instrumented shared library is the initial entry point of a call trace (e.g., timers).
+If uninstrumented AddOns use shared libraries from instrumented AddOns there may be large unexplained self-times of functions in the instrumented shared library if it is the initial entry point of a call trace (e.g., timers).

 ## Measure